Is there a connection between hair washing and hair loss?

 • Use a hot oil treatment twice a month for particularly dry hair

-• See a professional hairstylist who is familiar with Black hair if wanting to use relaxers or to get braids
+• See a professional hairstylist who is familiar with Black hair if wanting to use relaxers or get braids

 What if your hair isn't fine or thick?